-Tooth loss can have extreme consequences damaging patients’ oral health, self-confidence, and quality of life in far-reaching ways.
+Tooth loss can have extreme consequences, including damaging patients’ oral health, self-confidence, and quality of life in far-reaching ways.
 Thankfully, it doesn’t have to stay this way.
-Dental implants are right at the forefront of the reconstructive world, and for good reason – by replicating the entire structure of the natural tooth, they’re essentially able to turn the clock back on your smile restoring much-needed vitality, strength, and beauty in seamlessly lifelike ways.
+Dental implants are right at the forefront of the reconstructive world, and for good reason – by replicating the entire structure of the natural tooth, they’re essentially able to turn the clock back on your smile, restoring much-needed vitality, strength, and beauty in seamlessly lifelike ways.
 Are you a candidate for dental implants in Glastonbury, CT?
-Contact our office today to schedule a consultation with Dr. Brad Heim or Dr. John Carroll.
+Contact our dental office today to schedule a consultation with Dr. Brad Heim or Dr. John Carroll.
 We're happy to welcome patients from Glastonbury, CT and surrounding areas.

 Once our team has determined that you’re a good candidate for dental implants, your procedure will begin with their surgical placement into the jawbone.
 Many general dentists have to refer their patients to outside specialists for this procedure costing them additional time and travel.
-Thankfully, Dr. Heim and Dr. Carroll work together to provide the entire implant process right here in-house for a more streamlined experience.
+Thankfully, Dr. Heim and Dr. Carroll work together to provide the entire implant process in-house for a more streamlined experience.

-Once your implants have been surgically placed, patients will need time to heal.
+Once your implants have been surgically placed, you’ll need time to heal.
 During this period, the new implant(s) will bond with your natural tissue creating a solid foundation that’s capable of supporting replacement teeth.
 Finally, you’ll return to our Glastonbury, CT location so we can design and attach custom restorations.

 The cost of dental implants depends on your unique situation.
 When calculating the total of your procedure, we have to take in a variety of factors, some of which include: